Actindo-AG/Documentation/Core1Platform/AdministratingCore1/01_MainAccountSandbox.md

 **Sandboxes**
 Sandboxes have the following characteristics:
-- You can create a sandbox as a copy of the main account with all data, Which are currently available in the main account.
+- You can create a sandbox as a copy of the main account with all data, which are currently available in the main account.
 But, after that the sandbox and the main account is not synchronized.

 - You can install modules that are not yet released by Actindo, this means you can install it for testing purposes without touching your main account.
 On a main account, you can install released versions only.